BIZHAO001/BizhaoPang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am pursuing a Ph.D. in the School of Mechanical and Aerospace Engineering at Nanyang Technological University.
+I received my Ph.D. from the School of Mechanical and Aerospace Engineering at Nanyang Technological University.
 My research endeavors are based in the [Automated Driving and Human-Machine System (AutoMan) Lab](https://lvchen.wixsite.com/automan), which is led by Prof. Chen Lyu.
+During my Ph.D. journey, I was fortunate to join and serve as intern researcher at [OpenDriveLab](https://opendrivelab.com/) led by Prof. Hongyang Li.
+I will join Xiaomi EV as postdoc and senior machine learning engineer.

 My research center on the realm of autonomous driving and machine learning.
-The objective is to develop AI agents for **predictive decisions-making** in autonomous driving techniques.
-My research interest include deep learning and reinforcement learning for prediction, planning, and decision-making framework modeling.
+The objective is to develop AI agents for **prediction-guided decisions-making (PD-DM)** in autonomous driving techniques.
+My research interest include reinforcement learning for world modeling, planning, and decision-making framework modeling for autonomous systems.

 # 🔥 News
+- *2026.01*: &nbsp;🎉🎉 Our R2SE paper has been accepted by T-PAMI.
+Cheers!
+- *2025.11*: &nbsp;🎉🎉 Successfully passed the Ph.D Oral Defense.
+- *2025.06*: &nbsp;🎉🎉 Our team received the [3rd Place of 2024 Waymo Open Dataset Interaction Prediction Challenge](http://cvpr2025.wad.vision/).
+Check out more for our [team report](https://storage.googleapis.com/waymo-uploads/files/research/2025%20Technical%20Reports/2025%20WOD%20Interaction%20Prediction%20Challenge%20-%20Honorable%20Mention%20-%20BeTop-ens.pdf) and original implementation based on our [BeTop paper]((https://arxiv.org/abs/2409.18031).
 - *2024.06*: &nbsp;🎉🎉 Our team won the [Champion of 2024 Waymo Open Dataset Occupancy and Flow Prediction Challenge](http://cvpr2024.wad.vision/).
 Check out more for our [team report](https://storage.googleapis.com/waymo-uploads/files/research/2024%20Technical%20Reports/2024%20WOD%20Occupancy%20Flow%20Challenge%20-%201st%20Place%20-%20DOPP.pdf) and original implementation based on our [HPP paper](https://arxiv.org/abs/2402.02426).
 - *2023.08*: &nbsp;🎉🎉 Our GameFormer paper has been selected as Oral Presentation for International Conference on Computer Vision (ICCV)!
 Code is also available!
 - *2023.07*: &nbsp;🎉🎉 Our ITSC special session on [learning-powered prediction and decision-making](https://sites.google.com/view/itsc-lpad) has received 17 paper submissions, all of which were accepted.
 Congrats and looking forward to seeing you in Spain in September!